kineticatat/soundToys/EmbodiedInteraction.md

 Design considerations paper

-What do we mean when we say "embodied"? why is this perspective important as the value to the moco community?
+What do we mean when we say "embodied"? why is this perspective important as the value to the moco community? (does this go to Shusterman/ 3rd wave HCI?)

 blocking vs accepting body gestures
 -----------------------